krc-coding/H6-Svendepr-ve/Documentation/KRCLogBook.md

 - Updated refresh logic to prevent page reload.
 - Updated project board to show only tasks assigned to the project.
+- Looked into user management to see if we could easily make roles work across all routes.
+(User management is challenging to implement in a short period of time)

+## 2025-11-27:

+- Status meeting.
+- discussion about remaining tasks.
+- Worked on cleaning up the code.